Inclusion vs. Belonging: A Caregiver’s Reflection

 That’s the foundation of true belonging.

-As caregivers, let’s look beyond boxes to check and programs to join.
-Let’s seek—and create—communities where our loved ones don’t just participate, but where they belong.
+As caregivers, let’s seek—and create—communities where our loved ones don’t just participate, but where they feel like they belong.

 Understanding Inclusion: What It Really Means